mrow4a/macroscopic-movements/README.md

 Fill out the froms with s3 url, input file, and spark master adress.

 Then run 'setup' button followed by 'run' to run the job on the input file.

-#### License

-DBSCAN on Spark is available under the Apache 2.0 license.

 #### Credits